How To Get Rid of Cystic Acne

 Keep it cool.
 Washing your skin with cold water or even gently gliding an ice cube over your skin for a few seconds can help soothe pain and inflammation brought on by cystic acne.

 If your skin issues are concentrated on your back and/or neck, then home remedy options will vary just a bit.
 Here are a few at-home strategies for getting rid of cystic acne on the back and neck:

-- Choose botanical and gentle skin care products.
+Choose botanical and gentle acne products.
 Avoid harsh or abrasive ingredients, which might provoke more inflammation.

 As you can see, your skin care products play a big role in relieving or exacerbating cyst acne.
 Two of the most important products in your skin care arsenal are cleansers and creams—but not all of these products are created equal.

 To review, here are a few things to keep in mind when choosing skin care products for cystic acne:

 Choose food-grade options, which are more likely to be gentle on the skin and to be free from harsh, irritating, or potentially harmful ingredients.

 Look for products that feature natural ingredients that have been shown to assist in the treatment of cystic acne, such as tea tree oil, aloe vera, salicylic acid, and so on.

 Tea Tree Oil, which is a powerful anti-inflammatory that helps reduce redness and irritation and effectively treats acne.

 Salicylic Acid, which helps clear out clogged pores, remove dead skin cells, and improve skin texture.
 Together, these features help explain why salicylic acid is one of the most effective acne treatments around.